diskoverdata/diskover-docs/source_files/create_alt_config.md

 <p id="create_alt_config"></p>

-## Create an Alternate Indexing Configuration
+## Create an Alternate Scanning Configuration

 ### Overview

-This section will walk you through how to set up an alternate indexing configuration that you can use in a [task](#create_index_task).
+This section will walk you through how to set up an alternate scanning configuration that you can use in a [task](#create_index_task).

 ### Alternate Config Setup